-- Provide feedback on the implementation of the learning experience plan - Discuss the relationships between developmental expectations, children's wellbeing, and behaviour quidance - Share any relevant data such as growth charts, guidelines or important background information that may inform the planning and assessment of children's learning - Collaborate with the PST to finalise learning experience plans.
-PST will develop and implement at least 1 sequenced plan using the Swinburne Online Learning Plan Template. - Provide opportunities for the PST to take full responsibility for the curriculum for the last week.
-Discuss with PST, what taking full responsibility for the curriculum entails within the room - Provide opportunities for the PST to contribute to the room program planning and documentation. - Provide feedback on plans, documentation and effectiveness of teaching - Provide support in the evaluation of plans and the assessment of learning - Negotiate and schedule any missed days - Provide constructive feedback on all aspects of teaching and set goals for future development - Complete the Final Report on the last day (Day 20), ideally in discussion with PST, and email to OLA. - Save a copy of the Final Report for your personal records.
+- Provide feedback on the implementation of the learning experience plan - Discuss the relationships between developmental expectations, children's wellbeing, and behaviour guidance - Share any relevant data such as growth charts, guidelines or important background information that may inform the planning and assessment of children's learning - Collaborate with the PST to finalise learning plans. - Provide opportunities for the PST to take full responsibility for the curriculum for a minimum of three days.
+Discuss with PST what taking full responsibility for the curriculum entails within the room. - Provide feedback on plans, documentation and effectiveness of teaching - Provide support in the evaluation of plans and the assessment of learning - Negotiate and schedule any missed days - Provide constructive feedback on all aspects of teaching and set goals for future development - Complete the Final Report on the last day (Day 10), ideally in discussion with the PST - Save a copy of the final report for your personal records.